SilkRose/Pony/stories/scrap-story/scrap-story.md

 "I don't really eat metal… and I don't think you should either."

-"I'm the lord of chaos, I can eat metal if I want to.
+"I'm the Lord of Chaos, I can eat metal if I want to.
 Besides, it was just a joke.
-You do like jokes right?"
+You do like jokes, right?"

 "Sometimes they can be funny."